islaytitans/alien/docs/src/GM/hod2.md

   - 5 does of Chil-X to reduce their bonus roll by 1
   - 2 does of NeuroTick that removes one NDD effect

+## Story Cards

+- NDD Level 6+ give appropriate story card
+- After entering Erebos give Story Card titled 'The Tell-tale Heart' to highest empathy character
+- At start of Act 2 give PC with 'The Tell-tale Heart' them 'Commune with Darkness'
+- When the PC with Story Card 'The Tell-tale Heart' or 'Commune with Darkness' sees the Cheiron give the 'The Heart of the Matter'
+- Those exposed to E Type Abomination and fail their roll give the 'Infected Stage 1' and then each stage

 ## Erebos

-- All lights are out, unidentified clanging noises echo, the reactor hums sporadically, station's hull groans as marchinery shifts and is replaced with Living Proto-Hive behind the walls for Act 1
+- All lights are out, unidentified clanging noises echo, the reactor hums sporadically, station's hull groans as machinery shifts and is replaced with Living Proto-Hive behind the walls for Act 1
 - Gravity - parts are gravity free, as is space.
-Charactes in Zero-G need **Mobility** to move effectively.
+Characters in Zero-G need **Mobility** to move effectively.
 Failed roll means they are floundering.
 - Space-workaround - There are many obstacles but there are many airlocks.
 PCs may need to go outside to circumvent things.
 Taking **1 Rad per Turn** from the black hole
 - Radiation Zones - Human or Android entering strong radiation must make **Virulence 6 Sickness** roll, weak radiation **Virulence 4 Sickness**
-  - become tainted by thge Hessdalen Lights p61, becoming an Abomination p69 within **1 Shift**
+  - become tainted by the Hessdalen Lights p61, becoming an Abomination p69 within **1 Shift**
 - Plasma - Port side of Deck F, G, H are ablaze with **Intensity 12** plasma fire.
 Venting these areas **Heavy Machinery / Comtech** will put out fires.
 - Evolution - Erebose becomes less machine and more monster through Acts.